Br3nda/drupal-module-project/README.txt

 and can be integrated with a CVS repository by enabling the CVS integration module (http://drupal.org/project/cvslog).

+For installation instructions, see INSTALL.txt.

+For instructions when upgrading to newer versions, see UPGRADE.txt.

 Send feature requests and bug reports to the issue tracking system for the project module: http://drupal.org/node/add/project_issue/project.

-For installation instructions, see INSTALL.txt.
-For instructions when upgrading to newer versions, see UPGRADE.txt
+A TODO list can be found at http://groups.drupal.org/node/5489

 The project family of modules is currently being co-maintained by:
-Derek Wright (http://drupal.org/user/46549) a.k.a. "dww".
+- Derek Wright (http://drupal.org/user/46549) a.k.a. "dww"
-Chad Phillips (http://drupal.org/user/22079) a.k.a. "hunmonk".
+- Chad Phillips (http://drupal.org/user/22079) a.k.a. "hunmonk"

-$Id: README.txt,v 1.4.2.3.2.3 2007/08/07 19:03:25 dww Exp $
+$Id: README.txt,v 1.4.2.3.2.4 2007/08/07 20:05:55 dww Exp $
 $Name:  $